XMDS2/homebrew-xmds2/README.md

 openssl sha256 xmds-*.tar.gz
 ```

 Make sure that all of the dependencies are correct, and update the Pypi links to the latest versions.
 (These should all point to `tar.gz` files).
-Run ` brew install --verbose --debug xmds` to test the new package.
+Run `brew install --verbose --debug xmds2/xmds2/xmds2` to test the new package.

-Ensure the installer works on a fresh MacOS install.
+Ensure the installer works on a fresh MacOS install, and ensure `brew test` works fine.

-Run `brew test`.

 Create a pull request (here or at the official brew package list.